The Future of Leadership Starts with Inclusion

 Decentering: Good leaders decenter and recenter others

 Inclusion means making space.
-Leaders who decenter themselves elevate the ideas, voices, and potential of everyone on the team.
+Leaders who decenter themselves elevate the ideas, voices, and potential of everyone on the team to elevate impact, not ego.

 A student once found errors in my PhD dissertation.
 Our collaboration went on to win top honors and shape global research.
 (The Randi Case Story)